slin18/JDBC-Stock-Exchange/README.md

 I would compare 'buy', 'sell', 'hold' to Q5's answer

-Q8
-PICK A STOCK YOU WANT TO CHOOSE TO COMPARE TO OUR STOCKS One of our stocks is missing from that list to prevent duplicates 'FITB'

 ORDER Average Percent Change Per Month DESC
 It will rank the performance for the year based on percent growth with first having the highest growth.